ceballiure/ansible-role-torrc/README.md

 not to their sum: setting "40 GB" may allow up to 80 GB total before hibernating.
 - `torrc_contact_info: ''`
+Administrative contact information for this relay or bridge.
+This line can be used to contact you if your relay or bridge is misconfigured or something else goes wrong.
+Note that we archive and publish all descriptors containing these lines and that Google indexes them, so spammers might also collect them.
+You may want to obscure the fact that it's an email address and/or generate a new address for this purpose.
+**If you are running multiple relays, you MUST set this option.**
+You might also include your PGP or GPG fingerprint if you have one.
 - `torrc_dir_ports: []`
+Use this to mirror directory information for others.
+Please do if you have enough bandwidth.
 - `torrc_dir_port_front_page: ''`
 - `torrc_my_family: ''`
 - `torrc_exit_relay: false`